Wayne Bowen CPA

 Mike operates his own Management Consulting Business specialising in strategy and governance in the Community service Sector and is principal consultant for OBH Consulting.
 He is a graduate of the Australian Company Directors advanced governance program.
 Mike has been a Non-Executive Director of Disability Service Provider Intework Inc since 2006.
 He was diagnosed with MS in 2012.
 Mike is an active Recreational fisherman and holds an open waters divers certificate and recreational skippers ticket.
-He has been a member of Fishability Board since June 2013 and, is a member of the Governance Committee and is Vice Chairman.
+He has been a member of Fishability Board since June 2013 and was Chair from 2020 to 2023.

 Joachim Azzopardi is a personal injury lawyer specialising in workers’ compensation law.
 Joachim is a passionate recreational fisher and, for the past decade, has written fishing columns and reports that have featured in various Western Australian newspapers and Recfishwest’s online publications.
 Through his own experience of having an elder brother who lived with muscular dystrophy, Joachim understands firsthand the challengers people living with disabilities have in engaging in enjoyable pastimes such as recreational fishing.